NeymarJohn/grpc_working/doc/interop-test-descriptions.md

 Procedure:
  1. Client uses the auth library to obtain an authorization token
- 2. Client configures the channel with just SSL credentials.
+ 2. Client configures the channel with just SSL credentials
  3. Client calls UnaryCall, setting per-call credentials to AccessTokenCredentials with the access token obtained in step 1.
 The request is the following message

     ```
     {